bjnath/numpy-1/doc/source/user/introducing.rst

 Creating an array from a recipe
 ==============================================================================

-Also a number of routines will create an array from scratch.
-Such arrays can contain all 0's, random numbers, 1's on the diagonal, subdivisions of an interval, and dozens more. `Try it out <introducing_numpy>`_. `Learn more
+Included also are a variety of routines to create an array from scratch: all 0's, random numbers from several distributions, 1's on the diagonal, equispaced subdivisions of an interval, and dozens more. `Try it out
-<introducing_numpy>`_.
+<introducing_numpy>`_. `Learn more <introducing_numpy>`_.

 You can also create an array from numbers you specify yourself or from Python lists. `Try it out <introducing_numpy>`_. `Learn more <introducing_numpy>`_.